Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 #Improved Label in Cocos2d-x-3.0

-Before the Cocos2d-x-3.0, there are three classes that can create text labels, which are CCLabelTTF, CCLabelBMFont and CCLabelAtlas.
+Before Cocos2d-x 3.0 released, there are three classes that can create text labels, which are CCLabelTTF, CCLabelBMFont and CCLabelAtlas.

 Cocos2d-x 3.0 add a new class **Label** to create text labels.
 The new Label works with freetype that gives you the same visual effect on different platforms.
 It's have a faster cache policy that make render faster.
 It also offers tracing, shadowing and more features to be ready to put aside your LabelTTF and LabelBMFont.